-• LUMEVOQ®: Our Phase I/II dose-escalation safety study REVEAL for LUMEVOQ® was initiated in 2014, recruitment was completed in April 2015 and a follow-up study is currently ongoing.
-LUMEVOQ® entered into two parallel Phase III trials, RESCUE and REVERSE, in the fourth quarter of 2015, following the release of our IND application by the FDA.
-The trials are designed as a double-masked, shamcontrolled, multi-center, multi-country clinical trial in Europe and the United States.
-We completed enrollment of all 37 patients for REVERSE in February 2017, and completed the enrollment of 39 patients for RESCUE in July 2017.
-A third Phase III trial was initiated in the fourth guarter of 2017, REFLECT.
-This trial is designed as a randomized, double masked, placebo-controlled, multi-center clinical trial.
-The recruitment of 98 patients was completed in July 2019.
+• LUMEVOQ[®]: Our Phase I/II dose-escalation safety study REVEAL for LUMEVOQ® was initiated in 2014, recruitment was completed in April 2015 and the 5 year-follow-up posttreatment was completed in 2020, showing a persistence of Lumevoq effect over time and a favorable safety profile.
+LUMEVOQ® entered into two parallel Phase III trials, RESCUE and REVERSE, in the fourth guarter of 2015, following the release of our IND application by the FDA.
+The trials are designed as a double-masked, sham-controlled, multi-center, multi-country clinical trial in Europe and the United States.
+We completed enrollment of all 37 patients for REVERSE in March 2017, and completed the enrollment of 39 patients for RESCUE in August 2017.
+The RESTORE study is the long-term follow-up of the RESCUE and REVERSE clinical studies, including 62 patients.
+Its 5-year follow-up post-treatment was completed, and results were released in July 2022, showing a persistence of Lumevoq efficacy over 5 years post-treatment and a favorable safety profile.
+A third Phase III trial was initiated in the fourth quarter of 2017, REFLECT.
+This trial was designed as a randomized, double masked, placebo-controlled, multicenter clinical trial.
+The recruitment of 98 patients was completed in June 2019.
+The REFLECT 5-year follow-up was completed, and results were released in February 2025, showing a persistence of Lumevoq efficacy over 5 years posttreatment and a favorable safety profile, consistent with RESTORE 5 years results.
 Topline data were issued during the second quarter of 2021.
-The article, entitled "Indirect Comparison of Lenadogene Nolparvovec Gene Therapy Versus Natural History in Patients with Leber Hereditary Optic Neuropathy Carrying the m.11778G>A MT-ND4 Mutation", incorporates data from the latest Phase 3 trial REFLECT, increasing the number of treated patients from 76 to 174 since the previously published pooled analysis.
+The article, entitled "Indirect Comparison of Lenadogene Nolparvovec Gene Therapy Versus Natural History in Patients with Leber Hereditary Optic Neuropathy Carrying the m.11778G>A MT-ND4 Mutation", incorporates data from the Phase 3 trial REFLECT, increasing the number of treated patients from 76 to 174 since the previously published pooled analysis.
 A group of 208 matched patients from natural history studies was used as an external control group.
 Overall, the patients with LUMEVOQ® showed a clinically significant and sustained improvement in their visual acuity when compared to the natural history patients.
+In March 2023, results of metaanalyses of visual outcomes with Lumevog, idebenone and untreated patients were released, demonstrating a rate of visual improvement (Clinically Relevant Recovery, or CRR) among patients treated with Lumevoq greater than that of idebenone-treated patients and untreated patients.
+This is the first set of meta-analyses to compare visual outcomes in LHON patients with the ND4 mutation only.

-GS030: In 2015, we conducted preclinical, proof-of-concept studies with different molecules that led to the definition of GS030.
+• GS030: In 2015, we conducted preclinical, proof-of-concept studies with different molecules that led to the definition of GS030.
 We initiated GLP, toxicology studies on non-human primates.
 We obtained the approval to initiate Phase I/II PIONEER clinical trials from MHRA in December 2017.
 The first patient was treated in October 2018 in the United Kingdom.
 The recruitment of the third cohort was completed in Q3 2020.
-The extension cohort recruitment has been launched in 2022 and is still on going.
-1 year safety data and efficacy signals from PIONEER Phase I/II Clinical Trial of GS030 were issued during the first quarter of 2023.
+The DSMB recommended using the highest dose 5E11 VG/eye (third cohort) in the extension cohort, in which 1 patient was treated.
+Since then, the recruitment has been paused for shortage of GS030-DP.
+In February 2023, when the patients from the highest dose cohort reached 1-year post-treatment, 1-year results were released, showing a favorable safety profile and encouraging signs of efficacy.